linkerd/gsoc/rfc/2020/conformance-validation/mayankshah1607/rfc.md

     4. Retries and Timeouts
     5. Verifying if Data Plane proxies are healthy
     6. Ingress
+- A Sonobuoy plugin for our test suite

 - A sample emojivoto app with feature flags that can enable/disable features required for conformance vaidation.